 From 786 AD/CE, Holy Roman Emperor Charlemagne built his imperial palace in what is now Aachen.
 Built between 793 and 813 AD/CE, the Palatine chapel includes the original octagon, an example of Carolingian Renaissance construction.
 The church would eventually become the core for the much larger “surrounding” cathedral.
-Aachen’s Cathedral is Germany’s first UNESCO World Heritage Site (1978).
-The first Sunday in June is UNESCO World Heritage Day in Germany; this year it’s June 4.
-Aachen, NW, 🇩🇪 – 14 Jan 2013 (© HL).
+Aachen’s Cathedral became Germany’s first UNESCO World Heritage Site in 1978.

 Bamberg Old Town (Bamberger Altstadt)

 In the Neue Residenz (New Residence built for the bishopric in the early 17th-century), the bright colours in the Rosengarten (rose garden) balance the greys and browns of the stonework from the former St. Michael’s monastery hovering on Michaelsberg hill in the background.
-This entire area is in Bamberg’s Old Town which has been inscribed as UNESCO World Heritage Site since 1993.
-The first Sunday in June is UNESCO World Heritage Day in Germany – in 2017 findet der deutsche UNESCO-WelterbeTag am 4.
-Juni statt.
-Bamberg, BY, 🇩🇪 – 23 Jun 2010 (© HL).
+This entire area is in Bamberg’s Old Town which was inscribed in 1993 as UNESCO World Heritage Site.

 The Berlin Museumsinsel is an island consisting of five museums built between 1824 and 1930: Alte Nationalgalerie (left-centre), Altes Museum, Bode-Museum, Neues Museum, and Pergamonmuseum.
 These museums represent individual artistic and historical significance, the continuing development of what museums should mean to society, and the achievement of a grand central civic project.
 I made this picture of Museum Island near the Buchhandlung Walther König bookstore that I visit whenever I can for the location (duh) and their arts- and photography-books.
-Berlin’s Museuminsel is a UNESCO World Heritage Site since 1999.
-(In 2017 findet der deutsche UNESCO-Welterbetag am 4.
-Juni statt.)
-Berlin, BE, 🇩🇪 – 3 Dec 2015 (© HL).
+In 1999, Berlin’s Museuminsel was inscribed as UNESCO World Heritage Site.

 Bremen Roland (Bremer Roland)

 Built in 1404 AD/CE, the Roland statue in Bremen’s market square is associated with the 8th-century AD/CE Frankish leader and Margrave of Brittany, a paladin of Charlemagne’s imperial court.
 The statue was built to represent rights and privileges associated with the free imperial city of Bremen.
 The Old City Hall (out of frame to the right) saw its start as Gothic in the early 15th-century with Renaissance style renovations in the early 17th-century.
-Bremen’s City Hall and Roland statue have been a UNESCO World Heritage Site since 2004.
-The first Sunday in June is UNESCO World Heritage Day in Germany.
-(In 2017 findet der deutsche UNESCO-Welterbetag am 4.
-Juni statt.)
-Bremen, HB, 🇩🇪 – 4 Jan 2013 (© HL).
+Bremen’s City Hall and Roland statue were inscribed in 2004 as UNESCO World Heritage Site.

 Cologne Cathedral (Kölner Dom)